razterizer/8Beat/README.md

 Generally speaking, as long as OpenAL Soft is unmodified and distributed as a shared library, you can use it in any project you wish.
 Unless your code is also (L)GPL, that's typically the easiest way to deal with LGPL libraries.
 Otherwise, if OpenAL Soft itself is static-linked into a binary, then any distribution must also offer the source or object files of the binary so a user can relink with another version of OpenAL Soft.
 ```

+### applaudio

+[`applaudio`](https://github.com/razterizer/applaudio) is an MIT option to OpenAL.
+It doesn't have nearly as many features as OpenAL has, but it has enough to be useful for simple terminal-based games and such.
+More features and also possibly more backends will be added in the future.
+It implements the [`IAudioLibSwitcher`](https://github.com/razterizer/AudioLibSwitcher) interface which makes it easy to switch out OpenAL to applaudio as long as you're fine with that subset of features of that interface.
+The excellent thing with an MIT-based audio library is that we/you now finally can build releases and post on the github project pages where appropriate.

+Applaudio needs more testing and probably a bit more development to mature, but I think this is a great start.
+Also, applaudio is header-only (except for the backends: ALSA and CoreAudio.
+WASAPI uses ole32.lib, and you don't need to worry about that one as it is a system lib).

 ## Definitions

 We'll often use the term `waveform` as meaning an audio signal here.